LongBu/AWS-MLS-C01-Study-Guide/README.md

 Training input:
 * XGBoost for SageMaker is just open source  XGBoost
-  * Takes CSV or libsvm input.
+  * Takes CSV or LibSVM input (important side note: nothing currently in AWS services converts to LibSVM format)
     * CSV input
       * first column is the label
       * should not have a header